 Q. Have you met any lawmakers / MPs / MLAs and apprised them of this Issue?

-A. I tried through my local contacts but failed.
+A. I tried my local contacts but failed.
 I needed to stay in one place for 2/3 days which was not possible.
-I am in a very long journey and it is not possible for me to stay in one place for 2/3 days.
+I am on a very long journey and it is not possible for me to stay in one place for 2/3 days.